 Find an advocate.
 You may not be able to do all this on your own, and you shouldn't have to.
 In chapter 6 of Acts the church was growing, but one group was feeling neglected (the Hellenistic widows).
 The apostles weren’t doing it with malicious intent, they were simply so busy with the growth of church they didn’t notice.
 The issue was brought to the attention of the apostles and they responded by appointing men to meet the need.
 The result—”And the word of God continued to increase, and the number of the disciples multiplied greatly in Jerusalem” (Acts 6:7).
 These deacons were advocates for the Hellenistic widows.
 You will also need advocates—people who understand your needs and can go to the leadership of your church on your behalf.

 Share resources.
 Here at Key Ministry we consult with churches serving families with disabilities and mental health conditions.
 We also have posts, books, videos, and more that we hope equips churches.
 Here are a few to start with:

 I hope taking these steps will lead to a healthy ministry for special-needs families that includes people with disabilities at every level.
 But we know the reality is some churches just won't understand the need or be willing to put forth the effort.
 If you've tried to start a special-needs ministry and it's causing you additional stress, you may want to pray about finding a new church home.
 Ultimately, you're responsible for the spiritual growth of your family and you should be in a church that welcomes and appreciates you.

 Sandra Peoples is the editor and community manager for Key Ministry.
 She also serves as co-director of her church's special-needs ministry.
-You can connect with her on her site, sandrapeoples.com and check out her Bible study for special-needs parents, Held: Learning to Live in God's Grip.
+You can connect with her on her site, sandrapeoples.com and check out her book, Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family.